-The challenge of decolonising the curricula presents us with engaging more relevant methodologies of teaching and learning local content appropriate for transformation.
-How do we enliven curricula and pedagogical approaches that can engender a sense of belonging for incoming first-year students and prevent polarising tendencies in the classroom?
-The arts are well positioned to disrupt the neat binaries and stereotypes and offer creative ways to explore patriarchal and colonial power relations.
-Arts provide safe and empathetic ways for incoming students to gain perspective of their situations from insider and outsider positions and develop a compassionate and enlarged view of the world.
+‘Decolonising’ the curricula presents us with the challenge of engaging more relevant methodologies for teaching and learning local content, appropriate for transformation.
+How do we enliven curricula and develop pedagogical approaches that can engender a sense of belonging for incoming first-year students and prevent polarising tendencies in the classroom?
+The arts are well positioned to disrupt neat binaries and stereotypes and offer creative ways to explore patriarchal and colonial power relations.
+Arts provide safe and empathetic ways for incoming students to gain perspective on their situations from both insider and outsider positions, and to develop a compassionate and enlarged view of the world.

 In this paper we aim to clarify our understanding of decolonising frameworks in the classroom by introducing definitions and theory.
 We aim also to relate these frameworks to how we see the arts as placed to address decolonisation.
 This is linked to a discussion as to how we see arts-based approaches as a valuable contribution to understanding the Scholarship of Teaching and Learning in the South (SOTL).
 We also present a series of first-year classroom interventions as examples of praxis and approaches to create the conditions for democratising the classroom environment through directing visual processes to engage issues in a safe space.